New Faculty and Student Grants Awarded

 Humanities/Arts Lab Development Grant

 On November 29, 2018, we awarded our first Humanities Lab Development Grant to Dr. Andrew Kraebel (English), Dr. Kathryn Santos (English), and Dr. Corinne Pache (Classical Studies).
-The Early Books and Manuscript lab will provide opportunities for students to study and transcribe previously unpublished texts from manuscripts and early printed books that date before c.
+The Early Book and Manuscript lab will provide opportunities for students to study and transcribe previously unpublished texts from manuscripts and early printed books that date before c.
 1650.
 Students will be able to choose from Greek, Latin and English texts depending on their linguistic backgrounds and competencies.

 Regional Research Project Development Grant